A/N: A huge thanks to Shinigamioni and TrisanaChandler13 for looking this over.

 I am so sick and tired of hiking up this hill.
 Hermione bent over, breathing heavy.
-"Are we almost there?" she asked, shouting up the hill.
+"Are we almost there?" she shouted up the hill.

 She huffed.
 "Severus, you made it sound like it was going to be more fun!"